lietu/html5-audio-crossfade/README.md

 Quick test to try cross-fading <audio> tags on loop.
-Seems to be pretty easy to accomplish, but the <audio> tags have a bunch of issues, e.g. I couldn't get onload events to trigger, nor could I get them to play a gapless loop.
+Seems to be pretty easy to accomplish, but the <audio> tags have a bunch of issues, e.g. I couldn't get onload events to trigger, nor could I get them to play a gapless loop properly.

+The only way to really make "gapless" work properly is to use a tool like Audacity and it's repeat -function to make a long enough audio file.

 Feel free to use this code however you wish.